emeinhardt/buckeye-lm/README.md

 This repository contains two notebooks for working with the Buckeye corpus.
 In particular, the code here
  - aligns transcriptions with Unicode IPA symbols.
- - produces representations of the Buckeye corpus data convenient for use with a language model (specifically one trained on the Fisher corpus).
+ - produces representations of the Buckeye corpus data convenient for use with a language model (specifically one trained on the Fisher corpus) and for predicting reduction.

 ## IPA alignment